 - All recital production requirements are subject to the Production Manager’s approval.

 Student recitals are held in the Leshowitz Recital Hall, room G55, and room 201.
 Events in the Recital Hall are staffed by Production Office personnel while events in G55 and 201 are unstaffed.
 In order to book the Recital Hall, your recital must be scheduled at least one month in advance.
-Recital scheduling for all spaces opens on August 1st, one month before the beginning of the Fall semester.
+Recital scheduling for the Fall semester opens on August 1st, about one month before the semester begins.
+Recital scheduling for the Spring semester opens on December 1, about six weeks before the semester begins.
 Recital Hall scheduling for the Fall semester closes on November 15 while Spring semester recital scheduling closes on April 15.
-No recitals are available for scheduling in the Recital Hall after those dates – any events scheduled after those deadlines will only be scheduled in G55 or 201.
+All recitals scheduled after November 15/April 15 will be scheduled for G55 or 201 only as scheduling for the Leshowitz Recital Hall is fully closed on those dates.

 In order to successfully schedule and finalize your recital date, you must complete the following: